davidedelpapa/thttp/README.md

 ## Rationale

+It starts always with one's needs: in this case, to port all dev stack in Rust.
-I found myself using `python3 -m "http.server" "8080"` to run a basic server, in order to develop a basic WASM environment.
-I just wanted to have the whole stack in Rust.
+While developing WASM applications I was finding myself always using the `http` python module, `python3 -m "http.server" "8080"`, in order to get to test the application's output.
+This tool is a poor man's replacement, but it does its job.
+Plus I could extend it should need arise.

 ## Behavior